Attenuated vaccine: Mechanism

-Vaccines function by encouraging the creation of cells, such as CD8+ and CD4+ T lymphocytes, or molecules, such as antibodies, that are specific to the pathogen.
+Vaccines function by encouraging the creation of immune cells, such as CD8+ and CD4+ T lymphocytes, or molecules, such as antibodies, that are specific to the pathogen.
 The cells and molecules can either prevent or reduce infection by killing infected cells or by producing interleukins.
 The specific effectors evoked can be different based on the vaccine.
 Live attenuated vaccines tend to help with the production of CD8+ cytotoxic T lymphocytes and T-dependent antibody responses.
 A vaccine is only effective for as long as the body maintains a population of these cells.

-Attenuated vaccines are “weakened” version of pathogens (virus or bacteria).
+Attenuated vaccines are “weakened” versions of pathogens (virus or bacteria).
 They are modified so that it cannot cause harm or disease in the body but are still able to activate the immune system.
 This type of vaccine works by activating both the cellular and humoral immune responses of the adaptive immune system.
-When a person receives an oral or injection of the vaccine, B cells, which help make antibodies, are activated in two ways: T cell-dependent and T-cell independent.
+When a person receives an oral or injection of the vaccine, B cells, which help make antibodies, are activated in two ways: T cell-dependent and T-cell independent activation.

 In T-cell dependent activation of B cells, B cells first recognize and present the antigen on MHCII receptors.
 T-cells can then recognize this presentation and bind to the B cell, resulting in clonal proliferation.
 This also helps IgM and plasma cells production as well as immunoglobulin switching.
 On the other hand, T-cell independent activation of B cells is due to non-protein antigens.
 This can lead to production of IgM antibodies.
 Being able to produce a B-cell response as well as memory killer T cells is a key feature of attenuated virus vaccines that help induce a potent immunity.